albertattard/java-boot-camp/01 - Primer.md

 1. Extend an existing docker image

-    We can create a docker image from scratch, but this will require lots of effort as we need to install the OS files, the packages we need and install Java.
-Alternatively, we can use an existing image from the docker repository.
+    We can create a docker image from scratch, but this will require lots of effort as we need to install the OS files, the packages we need (such as `curl` for example) and install the correct version of Java.
+Alternatively, we can use an existing image from the docker repository that does this for us.

-    **⚠️ Note that many companies, have internal docker repositories and only allow images coming from these repositories**.
+    **⚠️ Note that many companies, have internal docker repositories and only allow images coming from these repositories for security purposes**.
+Such docker repositories scan the images and make sure that these docker images are secure and do not contain any funny business.

     ```dockerfile
     FROM adoptopenjdk/openjdk14:jre-14.0.1_7-alpine